 The 2030 Agenda for Sustainable Development, and its 17 Sustainable Development Goals (SDGs), is a shared, universal call-to-action for all countries to ensure that no one is left behind.
-Partnership is the foundation for success; collaboration and support between the private sector, governments at all levels, and civil society is essential to understand and act on development shortfalls.
-Through strengthened cooperation, we will find comprehensive and fair paths to progress that can end poverty in all its forms.
+Partnership is the foundation for success; collaboration and support between the private sector, governments at all levels, and civil society are essential to understand and act on development shortfalls.

 Through our global network of research institutes, UNU is an active partner with academia, international agencies, government ministries, civil society, and the private sector.
-With expertise in every area of the SDGs, we work as a convener of development stakeholders and facilitate fluent transfer of knowledge across sectors.
+With expertise in every area of the SDGs, we work as a convener of development stakeholders.
 The Dresden Nexus Conference platform, for example, advances the SDGs by bringing actors together to apply an integrated, cross-disciplinary approach to environmental resources management.
 And our research focusing on sustainable development governance contributes to near-term SDG implementation and long-term policy frameworks for sustainability.

 The 17 Sustainable Development Goals can only be reached if they inspire effective efforts to achieve them.
 This project directly addresses the policymaking process needed to support the successful achievement of the SDGs.

 This project analyses administrative tax data to provide knowledge for better policymaking and inclusive development in selected partner countries.
 By using administrative data for policy analysis and research this project offers extensive possibilities for supporting the development of well-performing tax systems and frontier data management capacity in developing countries.